Captain's log, stardate d636.y38/AB

 In November 2015, we launched an open slack community for entrepreneurs in Barcelona called StartupsBCN and we’re over 1500 members.
 We’ve created channels to offer/ask for jobs, share your blogs and favourite articles, talk business & technologies or the mandatory #random channel.

-You can join it for free here StartupsBCN.
+You can join it here StartupsBCN.

 We identified this necessity in our community because our attendees at Startup Grind needed to wait a month to see each other again.
 Sometimes, we would meet someone during the networking session but failed to exchange contacts, and the conversation was lost.
 Now, we’ve got a tool to make these connections happen.